Shiana410/nextjs-dashboard/Readme.md

   totalPendingInvoices,
 } = await fetchCardData(); // wait for fetchLatestInvoices() to finish
 ```
->> This pattern is not necessarily bad.
-There may be cases where you want waterfalls because you want a condition to be satisfied before you make the next request.
-For example, you might want to fetch a user's ID and profile information first.
-Once you have the ID, you might then proceed to fetch their list of friends.
+>> This pattern is not necessarily wrong.
+There may be cases where you want waterfalls because you want a condition to be satisfied before you make the subsequent request.
+For example, you should first fetch a user's ID and profile information.
+Once you have the ID, you might fetch their list of friends.
 In this case, each request is contingent on the data returned from the previous request.
+>>
->> However, this behavior can also be unintentional and impact performance.
+>> However, this behaviour can also be unintentional and impact performance.
+>>
 > #### Parallel data fetching
->> A common way to avoid waterfalls is to initiate all data requests at the same time - in parallel.
+>> A common way to avoid waterfalls is to initiate all data requests simultaneously.
 >> In JavaScript, you can use the Promise.all() or Promise.allSettled() functions to initiate all promises at the same time.
 For example, in data.ts, we're using Promise.all() in the fetchCardData() function:
 >>
 ```ts